Kiuwan logo

 Lack of Support

 Open-source code projects are often the work of a small group of volunteers who do it in their spare time.
-If they get overwhelmed or tired of it, you may find your team responsible for fixing security issues and other code defects in-house.
-Some open-source projects may also lack adequate documentation, technical assistance, or community support.
+If they get overwhelmed or tired, you may find your team responsible for fixing security issues and other code defects in-house.
+Some open-source projects may lack adequate documentation, technical assistance, or community support.

 Open-Source Code Management Techniques

-Open-source code management refers to the process of organizing, tracking, and controlling open-source software components used in software development projects.
-It encompasses various activities aimed at effectively managing the acquisition, integration, maintenance, and compliance of open-source code within an organization.
+Open-source code management is organizing, tracking, and controlling open-source software components used in software development projects.
+It encompasses various activities to effectively manage the acquisition, integration, maintenance, and compliance of open-source code within an organization.
 Open-source code management involves both technical and non-technical aspects

 Use the Original Source